Lewa Safari Camp

 Laundry services.

-Game package rates includes the full board package, plus:
+Game package rates include the full board package, plus:

 Transfers to and from designated airstrips are included as well.